 Diabetes - Type 1

-As long as the glycaemic control is good and gum health is good, then implants can be done with caution.
+As long as glycaemic control is good and gum health is good, dental implants can be done cautiously.

 Diabetes - Type 2

-As with Type 1 - as long as the gum health is good and the diabetes is being controlled well, implants can be done with few complications.
+As with Type 1 - as long as the gum health is good and the diabetes is being controlled well, dental implants in Jersey can be done with few complications.

-In order to be confident about the success of implants good gum health is very important.
-Although the connection between an implant and bone is different to that between teeth and bone, implants can suffer from poor oral hygiene and develop inflammation.
+In order to be confident about the success of dental implants, good gum health is very important.
+Although the connection between an implant and bone differs from that between teeth and bone, implants can suffer from poor oral hygiene and develop inflammation.
 This results in bone loss around the implant, and while this might not result in failure of the implant it can become unsightly, especially if towards the front of the mouth.